![]() |

 Knowledge, skills and attributes

-and financial skills and an ability to interpret data beyond the figures on
+A forensic accountant examines and explains intricate business and financial transactions.
+A forensic accountant usually has an inquisitive, curious mind with strong analytical and financial skills and an ability to interpret data beyond the figures on the page.

 Analytical skills: